facile-it/facile-it.github.io/content/blog/eng/on-living-documentation.md

 Today I want to talk about living documentation, having just finished the aptly-named book by Cyrille Martraire, **[Living Documentation: continuous knowledge sharing by design](https://www.pearson.com/store/p/living-documentation-continuous-knowledge-sharing-by-design/P100000797747/9780134689326)**, published by Pearson.

 # The need for documentation

 Documentation supplements the knowledge we might not have.
-Lack of knowledge manifests in
+Lack of knowledge manifests in:
-- wasted time (finding the missing points or guessing them)
+- Wasted time (finding the missing points or guessing them).
-- biased decisions due to this lack
+- Biased decisions due to this lack.

-- Hint: when you don’t know something, you usually don’t know of not knowing ;)
+- Hint: when you don’t know something, you are usually not aware that you don't know it ;)

-So the time spent on harvesting knowledge should be considered helping build the stakeholders’ application mental model.
-And this is important because is that model that developers will use to augment the code, product owners will use to describe the stories to implements, and business owners will use to describe their objectives and key results….
+Therefore, the time spent harvesting knowledge should be considered as helping to build the stakeholders' application mental model.
+This is important because that's the mental model that developers will use to augment the code, that product owners will use to describe the stories to implement, and that business owners will use to describe their key goals and outcomes.

-Let’s hope that every stakeholder has a shareable and overlapping mental model!
+At least I hope every stakeholder has a shareable and overlapping mental model!

 #A little confession and the need for something better

-I confess: I like to write documentation.
+I confess: I like writing documentation.

-I admit: I am (sometimes) dedicated to the antipattern: human dedication (see page 32).
+I admit: I am (sometimes) dedicated to the antipattern, human dedication (see page 32).

-Sometimes I need to sketch up things while following the execution of the code, and it’s a pity to throw away those findings.
+Sometimes I need to sketch things out while following the code execution, and it's a pity to throw those findings away.

 Other times I need to clear up my mind over some convoluted code.

 In any case, I resort to the tool that the company I work for offers: Confluence pages.

-Once I’ve done writing the article, that article begins to age, eventually reaching, as the author says, the information graveyard.
+Once I am done writing an article, that article begins to age and eventually reaches, as the author says, the information graveyard.

 If I’m lucky enough, I can intercept changes to the code and amend the docs accordingly.

-But not everyone is so fond of writing documentation.
+But not everyone is as fond of writing documentation as I am.

 And that’s where this book comes in handy: ideas on automating the generation of documentation.

 #What this book is about and what it is not

-This book is not about the end-user documentation, nor does aim to bookish-style, well-refined output.
+This book is not about the end-user documentation, it aim at a well-finished bookish output.

-This book is about sharing of knowledge and making it available in the right place, right on time.
+This book is about the sharing of knowledge and making it available in the right place, right on time.

-By doing this, it hopes to shed a light on the overall design of the application being documented, eventually triggering an opportunity for refactoring.
+By doing so, it hopes to shed a light on the overall design of the application being documented, eventually triggering an opportunity for refactoring.

 Overall, it wishes the code to be so clear and self-documented that the additional documentation became useless and redundant.